• Skip to primary navigation

 In a kadai, dry roast the curry leaves until aromatic.
 Takes about 3 to 4 mins.
 The leaves must not have any moisture left.

-Then in the same kadai, heat 1 tablespoon oil.
+Then in the same kadai, heat 1 tbsp oil.

 Now, add the channa dal and urad dal and roast till they turn a light brown.